deislabs/wagi/README.md

 ## Getting Started

-To run the WAGI server, use `cargo run path/to/modules.toml`.
+To run the WAGI server, use `cargo run -- --config path/to/modules.toml`.
 You can also `cargo build` WAGI and run it as a static binary.

 Once you are running WAGI, you can test it out with your browser or `curl`.
-By default, WAGI runs on `localhost:3000`:
+By default, WAGI runs on `localhost:3000`: You can override this with `--listen`/`-l`.

 ```console
 $ curl http://localhost:3000/hello/world